Ask any curly-haired person what they wish to achieve most with their hair; the universal response is usually one thing: defined curls.

 To achieve the best results, gently rake the leave-in conditioner, curl cream, or other styling product through your curls and then scrunch upwards.

 The amount of product used depends on the specific type of curls you have, but it’s best to start with a smaller amount and add more as needed to get defined curls.

 Once you’ve gone through the process of styling and drying your curls, it is important to avoid touching them.
 Doing so can cause the product layers that give your curls definition and shape to rub off and make them frizzy.

 Inadvertently running your fingers through your curls throughout the day can also mess up the defined curl pattern you’ve worked so hard to achieve.

-Therefore, it’s best to keep your hands away from your dry curls once styled.
+Therefore, keeping your hands away from your dry curls once styled is best.
 Doing so will help preserve your work in taming and defining your curls.

 Allowing the products to work their magic without interference will ensure maximum results every time.

 Note: Use a diffuser or let your hair air dry, but don’t touch those curls.